Reflect on Your Sexual Health and Behavior

-Scandinavian teenagers commonly have their boyfriend or girlfriend sleep over with the approval of their parents.
+Scandinavian teenagers commonly have their partner sleep over with the approval of their parents.
 In adulthood, it is common for romantic couples to live together, and have children, without being married.
 Marriage, partnerships, and adoptions are legal for same-sex couples and well accepted.

 The concept of consent may also be different.
 In the U.S., college students learn that consent means a very clear, enthusiastic ‘yes.’
 In Scandinavia, consent may be commonly implied when you agree to go home with someone and engage in an act of a sexual nature.
 While you can, of course, say no at any point in a sexual encounter, most young Scandinavians would find it odd to go home with someone they just met at a bar who doesn’t intend to have sex.

 DIS recommends that students utilize a few simple safety measures while in Stockholm, Copenhagen, on study tour, and while on personal travel in Europe.
 These tips are provided for proactive purposes only, and it is DIS policy that the victim/survivor never be blamed for their choices or actions surrounding sexual violence.
 No matter the circumstance, perpetrators are to blame for sexual violence and it is never the victim/survivor’s fault.

 - Have an open and direct discussion about your intentions and limits

 - If you are not sure what the other person wants, you must ask.
 Don’t guess and risk harming the other person or committing a crime.

 - Review the tips for staying safe in Scandinavia